 - Style: With the combination of the above – craft, creativity, knowledge and skill – eventually a unique style (or series of styles) will emerge that characterises an artist’s work.
 With AI art, you’ll no doubt see style aplenty, but none of it is developed by the user.
 It is rather an imprint of the program itself and how it processes its enormous repository of source content.

 Here’s the real problem, as I see it: AI art is essentially a kind of outsourcing of our inner lives as artists.
 It automates the active process of creating (the ‘journey’ we might say)*, and of developing artistic insight, skill and understanding.
-This is the lifeblood of art, and while AI text-to-image tools can certainly be fun to play with and could even form valuable sources of inspiration, as in end in themselves they’re actually quite parasitic to the artistic process, relegating us to relatively passive observers.
+This is the lifeblood of art, and while AI text-to-image tools can certainly be fun to play with and could act as valuable sources of inspiration, as an end in themselves they’re actually quite parasitic to the artistic process, relegating us to relatively passive observers.
 Is that where we want generative art to go, or art in general?